daireto/sqlactive/docs/api/active-record-mixin.md

 async def one(scalar: bool = True) -> Self | Row[tuple[Any, ...]]
 ```

+> Fetch one row.

-> Fetches one row or raises a `sqlalchemy.exc.NoResultFound` exception
+> If no result is found, it will raise a `sqlalchemy.exc.NoResultFound`
-> if no results are found.
+> exception.

 > If multiple results are found, it will raise a
 > `sqlalchemy.exc.MultipleResultsFound` exception.